-In a nursery pond, hatchery reared fry 16 to 25 mm TL are reared to 30 to 50 mm TL "fingerlings".
-It is of the utmost importance that a nursery pond be free of predators and disease vectors before stocking.
-The best way to achieve this is to drain and sun-bake the pond a few days before Nursery ponds should be fenced in and the inlets stocking is intended. screened to prevent clawed toads (Xenopus laevis) from entering the pond once it is filled.
+In a nursery pond, hatchery reared fry 16 to 25 mm.
+TL are reared to 30 to 50 mm TL "fingerlings".
+It is of the utmost importance that a nursery pond be free of predators and disease vectors before stocking. way to achieve this is to drain and sun-bake the pond a few days before stocking is intended.
+Nursery ponds should be fenced in and the inlets screened to prevent clawed toads (Xenopus laevis) from entering the pond once it is filled.
 The pond outlet should also be screened to prevent the juveniles from escaping.
-The pond should be filled only one or two days prior to stocking.
-This practice does not allow populations natural food organisms to develop in time for the arrival of the reniles.
-However, this disadvantage is offset by the advantage of ring a predator-free nursery pond.
-In newly built ponds, it is juveniles. having a predator-free nursery pond. advisable to manure the substratum before each inundation.
+The pond should be filled only one two days prior to stocking.
+This practice does not allow populations natural food organisms to develop in time for the arrival of the However, this disadvantage is offset by the advantage of having a predator-free nursery pond.
+In newly built ponds, it is advisable to manure the substratum before each inundation.
 Eventually, a layer of sludge accumulates on the substratum, and populations of natural food organisms tend to develop quickly after each filling.
 Moreover, considering the high stocking densities which are recommended (see the following section), natural pond production and live food only play a small role in the total nutrition of the fry.